Costs and Funding

 - A $75 graduation fee is charged in your last semester of law school.

 - You should try to save at least six to eight months of your current salary for living expenses.
 Those savings should get you through at least the first month of each semester while you wait for your student loan refund.
-Refer to the Bursar's page on refund policies for additional information.
+Refer to the Office of the Bursar's page on refund policies for additional information.

 Documentation and instructions on residency are available at the Office of Registration and Records.